 INVESTIGATION OF COMPLAINTS

-The California State Auditor investigates complaints and reports the substantiated allegations to the head of the employing agency, the Legislature, and the Governor.
-In addition, some of the substantiated allegations will be reported to the general public, keeping identities confidential.
-Substantiated violations of law will be referred to appropriate law enforcement agencies.
+We investigate complaints and report the substantiated allegations to the head of the employing agency, the Legislature, and the Governor.
+In addition, some of the substantiated allegations will be reported to the general public, keeping confidential the identities of the state employees involved.
+These reports may be viewed on our website at www.auditor.ca.gov/reports.
+Substantiated violations of law will be referred to appropriate law enforcement agencies, as appropriate.